 The recommended long-range corridor alternatives, summarized in Table ES-2, represent significant improvements to existing roadways or potential new roadways recommended for further consideration.
 Three primary projects are shown.
 Alternative 3, referred to as the "Westwood Connector", includes the construction of a new route between US 60 south of Rose Hill to US 23 west of downtown Ashland.
 Two options were developed for where the connector could tie into US 60 and four options for where it could connect to US 23.
 Of these options, Alternative 3B-3C, 3B-3D, and 3B-3E are considered to be preferable due to lower construction costs and right-of-way impacts.
+Constructing Alternative 3 is considered to be the second highest priority among the long-range corridor alternatives.

 Alternative 4 includes the widening of US 60 to four lanes between the Coalton Interchange at I-64 and the KY 180 intersection.
 This project is included in the KYTC 2009 Highway Plan with design and right-of-way acquisition programmed in FY 2008-2009.
+This project is considered to be the highest priority among the long-range alternatives.